sathvikreddy5/delta-nemo/README.md

 # delta-nemo
-This is demo for git and git hub
+This is demo for git and git hub class...! change completed